A combinatorial description of topological complexity for finite spaces: Combinatorial complexity for finite spaces

-does {\bf not} hold in general for finite spaces $P,Q$.
-This requires the spaces to be paracompact Hausdorff spaces (occasionally a paracompact space is defined such that it is always Hausdorff) with a partition of unity for every finite open cover (see Proposition 2.3 of \cite{Jam78}).
-For this reason, the equality $\cat(P \times P) \leq 2 \cat(P) -1$ does not hold for an arbitrary finite space $P$. \end{remark}
+does \emph{not} hold in general for finite spaces $P,Q$.
+This requires the spaces to be paracompact Hausdorff spaces (occasionally a paracompact space is defined such that it is always Hausdorff) with a partition of unity for every finite open cover (see \cite[Proposition 2.3]{Jam78}).
+For this reason, the equality $\cat(P \times P) \leq 2 \cat(P) -1$ does not hold for an arbitrary finite space $P$.
+For example, let $P$ be the finite space consisting of four points described as the following Hasse diagram: